ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Security Considerations

-Since clients can receive DNS SVCB answers over unencrypted DNS, in-path attackers can prevent successful discovery by dropping SVCB packets.
+Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB packets.
 When using IP-based discovery ({{bootstrapping}}), it is not possible to distinguish between resolvers that do not have a Designated Resolver and such an active attack.